Istador/docker-alarm-clock-applet/README.md

 There you can see how I build and install the applet on Debian 10 and which packages it requires for building and running it.

 I also generate some `*.deb` files that might work on your Debian or Ubuntu system directly.
-I haven't tested them yet.
+I have tested them on Debian 10 and Ubuntu 20.04.